sagemath/trac_to_gh/Issue 6772.md

 # Issue 6772: increase default ecl memory limits for maxima+ecl in sage

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6772

 Original creator: was